 In this post in our Supplier Integration blog series, Aberdeen Group guest blogger Reid Paquin examines high-value business processes where supplier participation is integral – Design Data Exchange and Supplier Program Management.

 In my last blog Are your suppliers integrated with your PLM processes?
 I explored the importance of supplier integration to PLM processes.
-In this blog I wanted to examine two more high-value business processes where supplier participation is integral – design data exchange and supplier program management, and see what our Best-in-Class companies are doing to be successful (see below).
+In this blog, I wanted to examine two more high-value business processes where supplier participation is integral – design data exchange and supplier program management, and see what our Best-in-Class companies are doing to be successful.

 Design Data Exchange:

 Sharing design data with suppliers has always been a challenge.
 What information does the supplier actually need, how can you ensure your IP stays secure, what is the best way to enable data exchange with those outside the enterprise?
 How can you coordinate design change control and serialized configuration control?
-Best-in-Class companies realize that it all starts with how they manage and store their design or CAD data, it must be centralized and managed holistically to provide optimal support for collaborative engineering processes (see Figure 1 below).
+Best-in-Class companies realize that it all starts with how they manage and store their design or CAD data, it must be centralized and managed holistically to provide optimal support for collaborative engineering processes.

 Supplier Program Management:

 Suppliers play a major role in the effectiveness of a company’s NPI process and can make or break a successful release.
-For poor performers, suppliers are seen as necessary speed bumps— third parties who can potentially derail the launch of a new product with one nonconforming part or late shipment.
-For the Best-in-Class, suppliers are viewed as strategic partners— key contributors to NPI and capturing maximum market share (see Table 1 below).
+For poor performers, suppliers are seen as necessary speed bumps— third parties who can potentially derail the launch of a new product with one non-conforming part or late shipment.
+For the Best-in-Class, suppliers are viewed as strategic partners— key contributors to NPI and capturing maximum market share.

 These two business processes, plus direct materials sourcing (which I will examine in my next blog), are high value processes in a company.
 Simply stated supplier collaboration is critical.
 If improving time to market, meeting development budget targets and improved quality are key metrics for your company, then improved supplier interactions should be a focus.
 Look towards a system that can provide the capabilities highlighted earlier.
 Investments in PLM and the cloud are being utilized by the Best-in-Class to provide suppliers, a standard platform that enables collaboration and coordination with teams from product introduction to field service.